IBM-Blockchain-Archive/marbles/utils/obc-js/README.md

 		},
 		chaincode:{
 			zip_url: 'https://github.com/ibm-blockchain/marbles-chaincode/archive/master.zip', //http/https of a link to download zip
-			git_dir: 'marbles-chaincode-master/phase2',                                        //name/path to folder that contains the chaincode you want to deploy (path relative to unzipped root)
+			unzip_dir: 'marbles-chaincode-master/phase2',                                        //name/path to folder that contains the chaincode you want to deploy (path relative to unzipped root)
 			git_url: 'https://github.com/ibm-blockchain/marbles-chaincode/phase2',             //git https URL. should point to the desired chaincode repo AND directory

 			deployed_name: null    //[optional] this is the hashed name of a deployed chaincode.  if you want to run with chaincode that is already deployed set it now, else it will be set when you deploy with the sdk